 Early and Periodic Screening, Diagnostic, and Treatment (EPSDT).
 The Contractor shall review criteria approved by the Agency to determine medical necessity for EPSDT private duty nursing and personal care services.
 In addition to processing PAs, the Contractor shall conduct care promotion activities to include but not limited to:

-Notify case managers that a PA is due within 60 business days of the due date;

-Provide an alert to the case manager no earlier than twelve months, but no later than six months, prior to the member turning 21 years of age;

 Collaborate with an interdisciplinary team, as requested, for care conferences when a decrease in the approved number of hours occurs.
 The interdisciplinary team reviews the options available to assist the family in maintaining their special needs member in the home.

 Provide a monthly electronic PA summary, including PAs on file for the next 6 months of authorized services, to the University of Iowa Child Health Specialty Clinic (CHSC) for their clients.